lysts/neuropixels-analysis/README.md

-# neuropixels-analysis
+# neuropixels analysis
-sample code from my neuroscience project analysing cortical and hippocampal formation activity
+sample code I used in organising, visualising, and analysing primary visual cortex and hippocampal activity.